 - Have I chosen an appropriate place to plant trees? - Do I have permission to plant a tree on this land? - What is under this piece of land?
-Will the roots affect. any nearby buildings or underground services once it is mature?
+Will the roots affect any nearby buildings or underground services once it is mature?
 A good rule of thumb is to plant the tree at least three quarters of the mature height of the tree away from buildings or overhead lines. - What is above this piece of land?
 Are there cables which the tree will obstruct once it is mature? - Are neighbours happy with you planting a tree here? - Have I checked the DCC Environment Viewer to ensure my proposed location is suitable? - Have I chosen the right species for the site?

-Introduction to site preparation, marking your site, and storage plastic bags, store in a cool place, and transfer to a bucket prevent the roots from drying of water prior to planting to out.
-Trees which are still in to planting to a minimum.
-Bare rooted trees will need to be 'heeled in' to soil, covering the roots, if there are delays of more than a few days.
+Introduction to site preparation, marking your site, and storage

+- 1. If the trees are bare rooted keep them well wrapped in plastic bags, store in a cool place, and transfer to a bucket of water prior to planting to prevent the roots from drying out.
+Trees which are still in their cells (small pots) should be kept moist. - Keep the time from delivery to planting to a minimum.Bare rooted trees will need to be 'heeled in' to soil, covering the roots, if there are delays of more than a few days.